 4-4-1758 Cluny, FRA – 2-16-1823 Paris, FRABack to Artist IndexView Artists Paintings

-Pierre-Paul Prud'hon received his artistic training in the French provinces and was the pupil of Devosge at the age of sixteen.
-He went to Italy when he was twenty-six years old to continue his education.
-On his return to Paris, he decorated some private mansions and his work for wealthy Parisians led him to be held in high esteem at Napoleon's court.
+Pierre Prudon was the son of a stone cutter, he altered both halves of his name and became Pierre-Paul Prud'hon, to relate himself to Peter Paul Rubens and to evoke landed gentry.
+Pierre-Paul Prud'hon received his artistic training in Dijon when he was sixteen years old, a student of Devosge.
+He went to Paris in 1780, but when he was twenty-six years old from 1784 to 1787 he moved to Italy to continue his education.
+And the study of Correggio's works and Leonardo da Vinci's gave his art its distinctive style.
+On his return to Paris, he decorated some private manors and his work for rich Parisians led him to be held in high regard at Napoleon's court.

 His painting of Empress Josephine portrays her, not as an Empress but as a lovely attractive woman which led some to think that Pierre-Paul Prud'hon might have been in love with her.
-After the divorce of Napoleon and Josephine, he was also employed by Napoleon' s second wife Marie-Louise.
+After her divorce from Napoleon, he was also employed by Napoleon' s second wife Marie-Louise.

-Pierre-Paul Prud'hon was at times clearly influenced by Neo-classicism, at other times by Romanticism.
-Appreciated by other artists and writers like Stendhal, Delacroix, Millet and Baudelaire for his chiaroscuro and convincing realism, he is probably most famous for his Crucifixion (1822), which he painted for St. Etienne's Cathedral in Metz.
-Crucifixion now hangs in the Louvre.
+Pierre-Paul Prud'hon was at times clearly influenced by Neo-Classicism, at other times by Romanticism.
+Appreciated by other artists like Delacroix and Millet for his chiaroscuro and convincing realism, he is probably most famous for his Crucifixion, which he painted for St. Etienne's Cathedral in Metz.

-The young Théodore Géricault had painted copies of work by Pierre-Paul Prud'hon, whose "thunderously tragic pictures" include his masterpiece, Justice and Divine Vengeance Pursuing Crime, where oppressive darkness and the compositional base of a naked, sprawled corpse obviously anticipate Géricault's painting The Raft of the Medusa.
+The young Théodore Géricault had painted reproductions of work by Pierre-Paul Prud'hon, including his magnum opus, Justice and Divine Vengeance Pursuing Crime, where darkness and the a naked, sprawled corpse obviously anticipate Géricault's painting The Raft of the Medusa.

-Influences: Claude François Devosge, Le Corrège, Léonard de Vinci
+Artists Influencing Pierre-Paul Prud'hon: Claude François Devosge, Correggio, Léonard de Vinci.